Larval Mosquito Control

 Mosquitoes can be controlled while in their larval developmental stage.
 Inspectors conduct daily inspections to find the mosquito larvae and take the necessary action to kill them.
 Small containers are emptied, while larger naturally occurring areas may require the use of an insecticide.
 This process is known as larviciding, and while time consuming and labor intensive, it prevents the larvae from becoming flying, biting mosquitoes.

 - Bti (Bacillus thuringiensis israelensis) is applied in either liquid or granular form to areas of standing water with mosquito breeding.
-Bti, is a naturally occuring soil bacterium.
-The baterium produces proteins in a crystalline form.
+Bti, is a naturally occurring soil bacterium.
+The bacterium produces proteins in a crystalline form.
 When the mosquito larvae eat these crystals, the proteins attack their gut wall, killing the larvae.
 Bti has a highly specific mode of action, and is of minimal environmental concern.
 Bti is quickly biodegraded and leaves no residue.

 - Bacillus sphaericus (Bs) is a common soil-inhabiting bacterium and is applied in either liquid or granular form to areas of standing water with mosquitoes breeding.
 The bacterium produces a protein toxin that may be used to control mosquito larvae.
 Bs is nontoxic to nontarget organisms.